esc-0-bar/adhan/README.md

   - Make it a startup program
   - BOOM!!!

+### Change Location or Sound

+Default Location is Dhaka, Bangladesh.

+Change Location -
+- Open ```constants.py``` in any text editor.
+- Change the city and country as your need.
+- Save it

+There is a default adhan sound named ```adhan.mp3``` in assets folder.

+Change Sound -
+- Open assets folder and replace the sound with your sound
+- Open ```constants.py``` in any text editor.
+- Change sound with your new sound name.
+- Save it

+NOTE : The sound must be .mp3 or .wav format.

 ### Tech

 Adhan uses a number of open source projects to work properly: